hsandid/SmartIrrigationSystem/docs/pages/Back-End-Server/API-Calls.md

 folder: Back-End-Server
 ---

+**Disclaimer :**
+- Back-End System has been fully designed by *Roaa Al-Feel*
-**Disclaimer :**  Our back-end is still under testing.
+- Back-end is still under testing.
 As such, an URI will not be made publicly available until our back-end has been fully tested and deployed on a cloud platform.

 ## POST ```/signup ```